Vacancies in Graphene : Dirac Physics and Fractional Vacuum Charges: Scattering description of single vacancy

-We choose appropriate boundary conditions on the scattering potential so as to preserve chiral symmetry \eqref{eq: sigma3}, a necessary condition to use expressions \eqref{eq: eta2}--\eqref{eq: pseudocharge}.
+We choose appropriate boundary conditions on the scattering potential. .
 Local boundary conditions e.g., Dirichlet, $\psi \left(\boldsymbol{r}\right) |_\text{vac} =0$ lead either to an over determination or to particle-hole pair creation (Neumann) \cite{BerryRoyalSociety412.1842}.
 We propose instead a new set of chiral boundary conditions,

 a close relative of non-local boundary conditions introduced in the study of Index theorems for Dirac operators \cite{atiyah1975spectral,AkkermansPhilosophicalMagazineB77.5,AkkermansEurPhyB1.1}.
-This choice (\ref{eq: chiralbcs}) preserves the chiral symmetry and thereby represent a perfectly reflecting barrier of probability density (Supplementary Note 2).
-Implemented on the power law wave function \eqref{eq: zeromode1}, conditions \eqref{eq: chiralbcs} uniquely lead to a single zero mode $\psi\left(\boldsymbol{r}\right) \equiv ^T$ by projecting onto the $m=0$ subspace for $\psi_m ^B (r)$ and having $\psi_m ^A \equiv 0$.
+This choice (\ref{eq: chiralbcs}) preserves the chiral symmetry \Omrie{\eqref{eq: sigma3}, a necessary condition to use expressions \eqref{eq: eta2}--\eqref{eq: pseudocharge},} and represent a perfectly reflecting barrier of probability density (Supplementary Note 3).
+Implemented on the power law wave function \eqref{eq: zeromode1}, conditions \eqref{eq: chiralbcs} uniquely lead to a single zero mode

+by projecting onto the $m=0$ subspace for $\psi_m ^B (r)$ and having $\psi_m ^A \equiv 0$.
 It is worth noting that this eigenfunction reproduces the tight binding result \cite{PerreiraDisorderInduced} justified by the absence of any characteristic scale.
 This zero mode is quasi-bound, that is, decaying but non-normalizable and thus appears as a pronounced peak in the density of states at the Fermi energy.
-An analogous choice of boundary conditions for a $B$-vacancy leads to the single zero mode $\psi\left(\boldsymbol{r}\right) \equiv ^T$ (Supplementary Note 3) \footnote{There exists alternative choices of chiral boundary conditions e.g. by projecting the zero modes onto a different angular momentum subspace.
+An analogous choice of boundary conditions for a $B$-vacancy \Omrie{, presented in Tab. \ref{tab:BC table},} leads to the single zero mode $\psi\left(\boldsymbol{r}\right) \equiv ^T$ \footnote{There exists alternative choices of chiral boundary conditions e.g., by projecting the zero modes onto a different angular momentum subspace.
 However, this would yield a zero mode decaying faster than $1/r$ and with a dimension-full strength }.